 About Phillip and his photography

 I fell on my head when I was four years old.
 12 feet.
 Head first.
 Concrete.
 1947.
 I did it again when I was 12 (1955), slipping and falling head-first onto the blade of a grubhoe.
 Onto my sinus bone, just below my left eye.
 Fortunately.
 I did it again just the other day -- April 26, 2022 -- now that I'm 78.
-Fell, hit my head, just above my right high.
+Fell, hit my head, just above my right eye.
 Nice shiner.
 But who knows the consequences?

 I have been capturing images for nearly fifty years, beginning with my time in West Africa with the Peace Corps.
-I have been enthralled with the process of focusing light and fixing images on light-sensitive materials; of “capturing the moment.”
+I became enthralled with the process of focusing light and fixing images on light-sensitive materials; of “capturing the moment.”
 Largely self-taught, I have received guidance from a number of artist friends and I have studied the work of some of the great photographers, with particular attention to the great street photographers (Atget, Brassai, Brandt, Cartier-Bresson, Evans, Hine, Koudelko, Lang, Smith and Winogrand) and art photographers (Steiglitz, Steichen) and the documentary work produced under Roy Stryker at the Farm Security Administration and the documentation of Pittsburgh’s Renaissance in the 1950’s.
 I have also been strongly influenced by the boisterous creativity of the revolutionary painters of the early 20th century – impressionism, cubism, surrealism and Dadaism – as they responded to the explosive urban-industrialism and pushed the envelope of art and seeing.

 In the early 1970’s, I was among the early members of the Pittsburgh Filmmakers Association where I learned darkroom techniques and the basics of studio lighting.
 In late 1972, I staged a performance of my slide-movie, “Push.”
 I subsequently moved to super 8 motion picture film and made several films in the medium, including “How to Beautify the Ghetto,” a short film with a modicum of corporate sponsorship that was made to benefit the Homewood-Brushton Neighborhood Association in Pittsburgh.